Digital Displays (scheduling required)

 Table Tents (scheduling required)

-Due to COVID-19, table tents are suspended for fall term.
-Information on winter term will be available early January.
+Due to COVID-19, table tents are suspended for fall and winter term.
+Information on spring term will be available mid-March.
 Please see information above under Posters section for promoting in the halls.

 Tabling (scheduling required)